Cherry Hill Classroom — Moncks Corner, South Carolina

 The Cherry Hill Classroom is Berkeley County’s only former one-room schoolhouse to remain in its original location.
 The other two extant one-room schoolhouses have both been moved.
 Whitesville School is now located within Old Santee Canal Park, and Cordesville Schoolhouse has been moved to Kensington Plantation in Huger and renovated as a residence.

 Cherry Hill Classroom – Oral History

-The following is an excerpt from an oral history document compiled by the Berkeley County Library’s Ramona Lynn Grimsley.
+The following excerpt comes from an oral history document compiled by the Berkeley County Library’s Ramona Lynn Grimsley.
 Mr. David Aaron Gethers, an African-American man from rural Berkeley County, shares memories of his life growing up in rural South Carolina.
 The following refers to the Cherry Hill Classroom:

 Cherry Hill Classroom was diagonally across the street from my Moomah’s house.
 Moomah donated part of the land for the classroom.
 The building served as the church and the school.
 The Classroom had a steeple with a bell.
 When the bell was rung, it almost always meant there was a death in the community.
 It was an alert for everyone to come to the church.
 A very few had a telephone so this was the only way to get in touch with everybody.

 The Cherry Hill Classroom also served as our church.
 We went to prayer service on Thursday nights and Sunday mornings.
 Early on Sunday mornings we would go to the service at the Cherry Hill Classroom.
 It was more like Sunday school.
 I remember the singing and the organ.
 I can’t recall any of the songs, though.
 There was a lot of praying.
 Church always seemed to last too long.